Roy-Tapas/unit13-challenge/README.md

 This repository contains example iplementation of PCA and K-means cluster of currypto currencies

-Following data analytics are are touched:
+Following data analytics areas are are touched:
-* Data cleasing and data preparation
+* Data cleansing and data preparation
 * Principle Component Analysis
 * K-means cluster